 The Horizon Client window resolution is set to Auto-fit by default.
 The auto-fit resolution is the same as the thin client's HDMI output.
 For example, if the thin client supports HDMI 4K output, the auto-fit resolution is 4K.
 If the thin client supports HDMI 1080p output, the auto-fit resolution is 1920x1080.
 You can downscale the resolution by modifying the Horizon Client Resolution setting.

 The Horizon Client Presentation Mode and Stay Awake display settings are not available.

 You cannot modify the Horizon Client Keyboard settings.

 The Horizon Client Tools radial menu is not available in remote desktops and applications.

-In general, the gestures you use in Horizon Client depend on your thin client model and the type of external input device that you use with your thin client.
+In general, the gestures you use in Horizon Client depend on the thin client model and the type of external input device that you use with the thin client.
 For example, you might have a keyboard, mouse, remote control, or game controller.
-See the documentation for your external input device for more information.
+See the documentation for the external input device for more information.

 The Unity Touch sidebar contains Keyboard, Settings, and Disconnect icons.
 For more information, see Using the Unity Touch Sidebar with a Remote Desktop and Using the Unity Touch Sidebar with a Remote Application.